kyleiwaniec/Basic-Algorithms-in-JAVA/README.md

 from Intro to Programming & COS210 - Algorithms and DataStructures

 These are just a few examples of algorithms.
-Data structures and other Algorithms can be found in the REGEX_UTIL repo
+Data structures and other Algorithms from COS210 can be found in the REGEX_UTIL repo

 - QuickSorts - QuickSort implementations with timimg
 - RadixSort - RadixSort implementation with timimg